 Want to Comment on This Article?

-If you have questions or comments regarding this article, post them in the Commercial Finance Consultants Magazine “Comments Section” on the Factoring Broker Forums.
-If you are not yet a Forum’s Community Member, you can join the community by simply registering at the IACFB’s public website at www.iacfb.org.
+If you have questions or comments regarding this article, post them in the Commercial Finance Consultants Magazine “Comments Section” or on IACFB’s Factoring Broker Support Group on LinkedIn.